deschler/django-modeltranslation/docs/modeltranslation/contribute.rst

 Unittests
 *********

-Modeltranslation has a comprehensive test suite.
-A test runner is provided which allows to run the tests outside of a Django project:
+To test Modeltranslation, you can use the comprehensive test suite that comes with the package.
+First, make sure you have installed the project's requirements using Poetry.
+Once the requirements are installed, you can run the tests using pytest.
+This will run all of the tests in the test suite and report any failures or errors.

 .. code-block:: console

+    $ pip install poetry
-    $ python runtests.py
+    $ poetry install
+    $ poetry run pytest

 Non trivial changes and new features should always be accompanied by a unittest.
 Pull requests which add unittests for uncovered code or rare edge cases are also